 Upon receiving the response from the user’s institution, the InAcademia service compares the affiliation provided by the institution to the affiliation requested by your client.
-If that matches, the InAcademia service will positively respond to your client.
-Depending on the request, this response will include a confirmation of the requested validation, the user identifier of the requested type, and may also assert the institution that was the subject of the request.
+If they match, the InAcademia service will positively respond to your client.
+Depending on the request, this response will include all scopes and clwithin the ID Token, including a confirmation of the requested validation, the pseudonymised user identifier of the requested type, and may also assert the IdP Hint that was the subject of the request.

 7.2 Validation failure

 As with any system, you must always take into account the scenario in which the affiliation you are requesting cannot be validated.
 This could occur when: